Blood Red Shoes: Overview

-Formation
+Formation and early singles

-Blood Red Shoes formed in late 2004, after Steven Ansell and Laura-Mary Carter's previous bands (Cat on Form and Lady Muck respectively) broke up and they decided to "have a jam".
-In an interview in Berlin, Carter explained that the band's name was taken from a Ginger Rogers/Fred Astaire musical, in which Rogers had turned a pair of white dancing shoes red with blood due to the amount of dancing she had done practising for the role.
+Blood Red Shoes emerged in late 2004 following the disbandment of Steven Ansell's Cat on Form and Laura-Mary Carter's Lady Muck.
+In an interview, Carter revealed that the band's name was inspired by a Ginger Rogers and Fred Astaire musical, in which Rogers famously bled into her white dancing shoes during intense rehearsals.

-Early singles

-Blood Red Shoes released their debut single "Victory for the Magpie" on 18 July 2005, followed by the double A-side "Stitch Me Back / Meet Me at Eight" then "A.D.H.D", both released on Try Harder Records, and "You Bring Me Down" on Drowned in Sound / Abeano/XL in 2006.
-After playing over 300 live shows around the UK, they were signed to V2 in April 2007 with whom they released the singles "It's Getting Boring by the Sea" (11 June 2007) and "I Wish I Was Someone Better" (29 October 2007), as well as the singles compilation album I'll Be Your Eyes on 25 June 2007.
+Blood Red Shoes released their debut single, “Victory for the Magpie”, on 18 July 2005.
+The following year in 2006, the duo released a string of 7" records through various independent labels.
+The singles included “Stitch Me Back / Meet Me at Eight”, released on 20 February 2006 via Try Harder Records, “A.D.H.D / Can't Find the Door”, released on 29 May 2006 via Try Harder Records, and “You Bring Me Down / Try Harder”, issued on 20 November 2006 by XL Recordings and Drowned in Sound.
+After performing more than 300 live shows across the United Kingdom, they signed with V2 Records where they released the singles “It’s Getting Boring by the Sea” on 11 June 2007, and “I Wish I Was Someone Better” on 29 October 2007.
+The duo also released a singles compilation album titled I’ll Be Your Eyes, issued on 22 June 2007 by Abeano/XL Recordings and Drowned in Sound.

 The band featured on both days of the 2007 Camden Crawl, playing the Purple Turtle and the Earl of Camden respectively, and were one of four bands to play the NME New Music Tour 2007, with the Little Ones, Pull Tiger Tail and the Rumble Strips.
 The summer of 2007 saw the band playing several festival spots, including T in the Park, the inaugural Underage Festival, and the Electric Gardens festival.
 They also supported a wide range of bands, such as Biffy Clyro and Maxïmo Park.